Last updated: 04-10-2018

 - Go into the Mail app in Office 365 and begin to compose a message.

-- Click the attach button to open the prompt.
+- Click the attach button.

 - Find the file and select the check box next to it